natiginfo/algo-and-data/src/content/part5.md

 ---

 We can solve many algorithmic problems by representing the problem as a *graph* and use a suitable graph algorithm.
 A typical example of a graph is a network of roads, which comprises of cities and the roads between them.
-In such a graph, the problem could be for example finding the route from city *a* to city *a*.
+In such a graph, the problem could be for example finding the route from city *a* to city *b*.

 ## Graph terms